openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 #### Ember EZSP NCP Coordinator

-The Ember EZSP NCP (Network Co-Processor) supports the Silabs EM358 or MightyGecko dongles with the standard NCP firmware.
+The Ember EZSP NCP (Network Co-Processor) supports the Silabs EM358 and EFR32 (MightyGecko) dongles with the standard NCP firmware.
 The thing type is ```coordinator_ember```.

 Note that there are generally two versions of the Ember NCP firmware in use.
 One operates at a baud rate of 115200 with RTS/CTS flow control (i.e. hardware flow control), the other operates at a baud rate of 57600, and XON/XOFF flow control (i.e. software flow control).
-If you are programming your own stick (e.g. the CEL stick) then it should be advisable to use the hardware flow control version - many commercial sticks seem to use the lower speed and software flow control (e.g. Bitron and Nortek HUSBZB-1).
+Many commercial sticks seem to use the lower speed and software flow control (e.g. Bitron and Nortek HUSBZB-1), while others use the higher speed and hardware flow control (e.g. Elelabs ELU013/ELR023).
+If you are programming your own stick (e.g. the CEL stick) then it should be advisable to use the hardware flow control version.

 If the usb dongle is not recognized, it might be necessary to make the dongle's device id known to the CP240x driver by Silicon Labs: